-- (2).
+(2).
 Check:

-- cylinder head

-Scratches/damage → Replace the cylinder head cover and cylinder head as a set.

-- cylinder head water jacket
+· cylinder head

-Mineral deposits/rust → Eliminate.
+cylinder head water jacket Mineral deposits/rust → Eliminate.

 - 1).
 Installing the cylinder head

-- cylinder head cover
+- cylinder head gasket

-- washers
+- · cylinder head

+- bolts (M9: 1 ~ 6, 38Nm)

-- · bolts
+- bolts (M6: 7, 10Nm)

-- Tighten the bolts in the proper sequence. - timing chain guide (exhaust side) - timing chain tensioner - a.
+- Tighten the bolts in the proper sequence. - Follow the numerical order shown in the illustration.
+Tighten the bolts in two stages. - timing chain guide (exhaust side) - timing chain tensioner - a.
 Lightly press the timing chain tensioner rod into the timing chain tensioner housing by hand. - b.
 While pressing the timing chain tensioner rod, wind it clockwise with a thin screwdriver 1 until it stops. - c.
 With the screwdriver still inserted into the timing chain tensioner, install the timing chain tensioner and gasket onto the cylinder block.
 Then, tighten the timing chain tensioner bolts to the specified torque.